OCDO/cmso-ontology/README.md

 # Computational Material Sample Ontology (CMSO)
-CMSO is an ontology that aims to describe computational materials science samples (or structures).
+CMSO is an ontology that aims to describe computational materials science samples (or structures), including crystalline defects.
 Initially focusing on the description at the atomic scale.

 ![Schematic representation of CMSO](images/cmso.png)